 Gen 1 elements, like numerical combo locks are back, beeches!

-REMOTELY, GEN 1 WORKS THE BEST
+GEN 1 WORKS THE BEST

 Why is gen 1 the best choice?